Table of Contents

 They are omnipresent and found almost everywhere but they are in great abundance in tropical and temperate regions.

-On one hand they can be found in snow at temperature less than zero but on the other hand they are can also be found in hot springs with a temperature of 78°C.
+On one hand, they can be found in the snow at temperatures less than zero but on the other hand, they can also be found in hot springs with a temperature of 78°C.

 General Morphological Characters Of Bacteria

-They are straight rod like, which possess rod-like, kidney like or elongated cells.
+They are straight rod-like and possess rod-like, kidneys or elongated cells.
 They vary greatly in their length and diameter ranging from 0.6µ to 1.2µ long and 0.5µ to 0.7µ wide to 3.8µ long and 1 to 1.2µ wide.

-When treated with antibiotic, attacked by T4 bacteriophage or cold shook they sometime develop soft protoplasmic form, which are known large bodies or L-forms.
-If transferred back to Normal conditions their form also revert back to normal shape.
+When treated with an antibiotic, attacked by T4 bacteriophage or cold shook they sometimes develop soft protoplasmic forms, which are known as large bodies or L-forms.
+If transferred back to Normal conditions their form also reverts back to normal shape.

-The internal structure of bacteria cell contains vacuoles, ribosomes and granules of stored food.
-It also contains granules of glycogen, proteins and fats but lacks an endoplasmic reticulum.
+The internal structure of bacteria cells contains vacuoles, ribosomes, and granules of stored food.
+It also contains granules of glycogen, proteins, and fats but lacks an endoplasmic reticulum.

-Mitochondria (defined as rod-shaped structures or organelles that are classified as power generators/power house of the cell, which converts nutrients and oxygen into (ATP) adenosine triphosphate) are absent.
+Mitochondria are absent.
+The Mitochondria are defined as rod-shaped structures or organelles that are classified as power generators/powerhouse of the cell, which converts nutrients and oxygen into (ATP) adenosine triphosphate)

 Enzymes found in the mitochondria are localized on or near the cell wall.
 Water is an important constituent about 90 % of cell is water.
 The movement of materials in and out of the cell is regulated by a cell membrane.